 Average Weather in Eau Claire Wisconsin, United States

-In Eau Claire, the temperature typically varies from 8°F to 83°F over the course of the year, and is rarely below -13°F or above 91°F.
+In Eau Claire, the summers are long, warm, and wet; the winters are freezing, snowy, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 8°F to 83°F and is rarely below -13°F or above 91°F.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Eau Claire, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Eau Claire begins around June 8 and lasts for 4.4 months, ending around October 20.
 On July 28, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 71% of the time, and overcast or mostly cloudy 29% of the time.